yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

       For viewing trace in snappyflow server make sure project and app name is created or discovered with project name and app name specified in point no.2

-      Once project and app name is created, Go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab
+      Once project and app name is created, Go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab<br/><br/>

+ :::note
-   5. <b>Note</b>: <i> 'CAPTURE_BODY':'all' config should be present in apm agent code instrumentation for Trace to Log feature. </i>
+    'CAPTURE_BODY':'all' config should be present in apm agent code instrumentation for Trace to Log feature.
+ :::note

 ### Script